Retirees are living longer

 Here’s a look at how longevity plays a factor in retirement spending.
 So, when your golden years arrive, you can be prepared to confidently move forward with your life.

-With the possibility of living for 30 years (or longer) after you retire, there’s a lot to consider.
+With the possibility of living for many years, perhaps decades, after you retire, there’s a lot to consider.

 Leading up to their retirement, you might worry: